 Finances and funding

 Comprehensive guidance on support for business from the UK Government.
-The Government is also investing £1.57 billion to protect Britain’s world-class cultural, arts and heritage institutions.
+The Government has also invested £1.57 billion to protect Britain’s world-class cultural, arts and heritage institutions.
+Find out more about the #HereForCulture campaign.

-The National Lottery Project Grants programme has reopened with a budget of £59.8 million available until April 2021.
+The National Lottery Project Grants programme has reopened with a budget of £77.9 million available until April 2021.
 This programme is designed to help fund independent organisations, creative practitioners and freelancers as quickly as possible.
-Supplementary guidance outlines what has changed to make the fund more responsive to the needs of smaller independent organisations and individual practitioners during Covid-19.
+Supplementary guidance (PDF, 0.12MB) outlines what has changed to make the fund more responsive to the needs of smaller independent organisations and individual practitioners during Covid-19.

 Funding Regulator: Covid-19 advice for fundraising organisations